Purdue-CS193/homework-0-JackKrueckeberg/index.md

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

 cool this is interesting, I've never used it before

+# Jack's First CS193 Homework

+-193 will give me some good resources
+-193 shouldn't be too daunting on my first semester -193 is an opportunity to meet new cs people